-Alcott’s Adventure Backpack is like the ever-so-perfect messenger bag you use for work that also functions as a fantastic carry-on to fit underneath the plane seat.
+Alcott’s Adventure Backpack is like the ever-so-perfect messenger bag you use for work, which also functions as a fantastic carry-on to fit underneath the plane seat.
 This pack can carry your dog’s essentials for the day without getting too bulky.
 Plus, it sneaks in a few extra perks.

 Room for Improvement: This backpack does not have an attachment for leashes and is not meant to be used as a harness.
-You’ll need to use a collar if leashing is required.
+You’ll need need to attach your dog’s leash to her collar.

-The EzyDog Summit Backpack is the new kid on the block, having just launched in June 2018.
-The harness portion is thoughtfully constructed with two leash points, a mesh top (air flow!), and a wide chest pad for comfort and control.
-The Summit is customizable with a velcro patch on each saddlebag.
+The EzyDog Summit Backpack is thoughtfully designed and well constructed.
+It has two thoughtfully positioned leash connection points, a mesh top for great air flow, and a wide chest pad for comfort and control.
+The Summit is also customizable with a velcro patch on each saddlebag.
 EzyDog offers options such as “Adopt Me,” “Diva,” and “Deaf Dog.”

 Room for Improvement: Each bag has only one pocket; a second, smaller pocket would be convenient for organization.
 The second zipper at the top of each bag is a nice thought for a quick grab, but it’s a tad small to be able to efficiently retrieve items.

 The Good Stuff: The removable bags are an obvious positive, but the harness itself deserves a shout out as well.
-The flexible material conforms perfectly to your dog without any stiff or thick areas to cause discomfort.
+The flexible material conforms perfectly to your dog without any stiff or thick areas causing discomfort.
 The mesh sides help with air flow and the wide chest pad wraps smoothly down the front of your dog.
-It’s like a cozy hug.

 Room for Improvement: The saddlebags may be oversized for some dogs.
 Size medium fit both Cool Whip and Hercules, but the saddlebags were a bit too bulky for Hercules with his shorter, more compact build.
-It would be nice to have a way to shrink the capacity of these bags.
+It would be nice to have a built-in zipper to reduce/expand the capacity of these bags.

 Kurgo’s Baxter Dog Backpack is a pleasantly compact adventure system.
 This pack has multiple fit adjustments, not only for the harness but also for the saddlebags.
 You can move the bags higher or lower according to the build of your dog, which is a feature unique to this pack.

-The Good Stuff: The little details shine bright for the Baxter — easy-to-grab zipper pulls (seriously, they’re awesome!), two conveniently sized pockets, and a bottle opener on the front chest pad.
-The saddlebags are the perfect size for a day hike.
-What’s not to love?!
+The Good Stuff: The little details are well thought out, with easy-to-grab zipper pulls, two conveniently sized pockets, and a bottle opener on the front chest pad.
+And the saddlebags are the perfect size for a day hike.
+There’s a lot here to love!

 Room for Improvement: The saddle of the harness is pretty stiff, which provides opportunity for discomfort.
 It may not form to the shape of your dog as easily as the other options.
-Additionally, short hair collects quite easily in the mesh underside.
+Additionally, short hair quickly collects in the mesh underside.

-You’ll never have to question what this pack can handle.
+You’ll never have to question what this pack can handle!
 Ruffwear’s Approach Pack is very well constructed and durable.
-If your dog barrels through the wilderness with little regard for the nice accessories you provide, this is your pack.
-Hercules pays no attention to what he’s hustling past so his gear receives a solid thrashing from rocks, trees, and cacti.
+If your dog barrels through the wilderness with little regard for the nice accessories you provide, this pack is for you!
+Hercules pays no attention to what he’s hustling past, so his gear gets a solid thrashing from rocks, trees, and cacti.
 This pack took it all and still looked nice when we got home.

-The Good Stuff: The saddlebags are sized and shaped to accommodate enough gear for an overnight without being too excessive for a day hike.
-The gear loops at the top of each bag are a nice addition.
-You can tie on those lightweight but awkwardly shaped items such as your dog’s sleeping pad.
+The Good Stuff: The saddlebags are sized and shaped to accommodate enough gear for overnight, without being too excessive for a day hike.
+And the gear loops at the top of each bag are a nice addition for tying on lightweight items, like your dog’s sleeping pad.

-Room for Improvement: The material is not breathable and the underside collects short hair like its going out of style.
-The dimensions of this pack did not work for Cool Whip’s body shape (a narrow but deep chest).
-The stiff material on top didn’t conform to the dip behind her shoulders, and there was chafing at her “underarms” no matter how the straps were adjusted.
+Room for Improvement: The material is not breathable and the underside collects short hair quickly.
+The dimensions of this pack did not work for Cool Whip’s girlish figure and there was chafing at her “underarms” no matter how the straps were adjusted.

-Do you have a pack you’d recommend that wasn’t mentioned above?
+Do you have a dog backpack you’d recommend that wasn’t mentioned above?
 Let’s us know in the comments!